 After cutting, the diamond is sold at a much-depressed price, to the Emanuel Brothers who auctioned it off six years later in a sale held at Willis’s Rooms.
 The Marquess of Westminster decides to purchase the Nassak – but only after the Arcots and the Hastings diamonds were thrown into the deal.
 Mounting the Nassak diamond into the hilt of his sword, the Marquess wears the weapon on the occasion of Queen Victoria’s 18th birthday, which he attends alone as his wife is indisposed.
 The Marchioness nonetheless receives the Arcots, intended for her to wear on that occasion, as a birthday gift from her husband.

-In 1926 the Nassak is sold to the famous Parisian jeweler George Mauboussin, who in turn sends the stone to the United States, listing the diamond for customs purposes as an “artistic antique” even though the diamond is actually for sale.
+In 1926 the Nassak is sold to the famous Parisian jeweler George Mauboussin, who in turn sent the stone to the United States, listing the diamond for customs purposes as an “artistic antique” even though the diamond is actually for sale.
 He was successful in his ploy until it was discovered by members of the jewelry trade.
 Uproar ensues; the jewelers demand that Mauboussin’s ruse be identified for what was truly was – an attempt to avoid duty fees by circumventing existing customs laws.
 The Court of Customs agrees with the jewelers, reverses its earlier ruling, and collects their duty from Mauboussin.

 By 1933 the Nassak diamond is placed in a pearl necklace by Cartier of London.
 Later, in 1937, the stone is again re-cut, this time to a 47.41 carat rectangular stone and sold to Harry Winston.
 Winston decides to reduce the stone even further – to 43.38 carats – and then sells it to Trabert & Hoeffer in New York.